 - Limitations of Market Cap

 Market Capitalization = Outstanding shares * Market price of each share

 Outstanding shares mean the number of shares issued by the company.
 The market price of the share means the price prevailing in the market, i.e., the price you need to pay to purchase the share.

 The Concept of Free-float Market Capitalization

 Free float market capitalization considers only those shares which are readily available for trading in the market.
-Shares held by Promoters, the government are generally not available for trading in the market.
-For calculation of Free-float market capitalization, outstanding shares are reduced by a number of shares which are not available for trading.
+Shares held by Promoters and the government are generally not available for trading in the market.
+For calculation of Free-float market capitalization, outstanding shares are reduced by a number of shares that are not available for trading.